-Today, Shannon Dingle continues her series examining adoption and the church.
-In addition to serving as a Key Ministry Church Consultant, Shannon is a co-founder of the Access Ministry at Providence Baptist Church in Raleigh, NC.
+Today, Shannon Dingle continues her series examining adoption and the church authored while serving as a Key Ministry Church Consultant.
 Today, she looks at the second of five ways churches can love their adoptive and foster families…Become Trauma and Attachment-Informed.

 Adoptive and foster parents know about trauma and attachment, so their churches should too.

 Attachment is the act of bonding, usually focused on the child bonding to his or her adoptive or foster family but also applicable to new parents bonding to their family’s new child.
 Children who have been adopted or who are in foster care don’t have the typical attachment process of biological children.
 Even a child adopted at or soon after birth spent months in the womb hearing a different voice than the mother they went home with, and research has shown that bonding of a child to mother begins with those first sounds and smells in the womb and soon after.
 For children who have learned not to trust adults (for example, if trusted adults have abandoned them or died or lied or hurt them), attachment can be even harder.
 This affects behavior, nutrition, learning, self-worth, and more.